-OWASP, a global non-profit charitable organization, is all about improving the security of software to the American people.
-One of the main goals for OWASP is that software security becomes more visible to people, while informing individuals and organizations about possible software security risks.
+OWASP, a global non-profit charitable organization, is all about improving the security of software for the American people.
+One of the main goals for OWASP is that software security becomes more visible to people while informing individuals and organizations about possible software security risks.
 Furthermore, the site provides a variety of tools, resources, training, and community involvement.

 The Science of Security Virtual Organization provides hot topics of cybersecurity through the National Security Agency database.
 The organization offers helpful resources, surveys of current cyber research, top news and events, and online networking for advances in cybersecurity.

-The Cyber Security Summit provides a forum for cyber security executives and managers to discuss and share information of the latest cybercrimes, threats, and solutions with professional experts working in the field.
+The Cyber Security Summit provides a forum for cyber security executives and managers to discuss and share information on the latest cyber crimes, threats, and solutions with professional experts working in the field.
 After attending the conference, participants receive a certificate with credits.
 However, the participants need to stay the whole conference to earn the credits.

-Founded in 2010, Nullcon offers a platform for exchanging information of the latest attack vectors, unknown threats, and zero day vulnerabilities.
+Founded in 2010, Nullcon offers a platform for exchanging information on the latest attack vectors, unknown threats, and zero-day vulnerabilities.
 The conference is open to any type of security personnel, such as vendor companies, business developers, and practitioners like developers, executives, and hackers.
 Career seekers are also welcome to attend.
 Held annually in Delhi and Goa, Nullcon provides hands-on technical training on numerous security topics.

-CIS partners with both public and private sector professionals in dedication in working to keep the Internet safe and secure.
-The community-driven nonprofit organization seeking to create the best practices for information security, offer achievable solutions to incidents, and participate in community building.
+CIS partners with both public and private sector professionals in the dedication to working to keeping the Internet safe and secure.
+The community-driven nonprofit organization seeks to create the best practices for information security, offer achievable solutions to incidents and participate in community building.

 For those searching for cyber security positions, the BLS will provide the most up-to-date information.
 For instance, the BLS keeps fact sheets on thousands of positions, such as salary information, projections on the growth, and descriptions of what to expect from the position.